-Winter weather, snow shoveling pose heart risksDecember 16th, 2012 in Health /
+Winter weather, snow shoveling pose heart risksDecember 16, 2012 in Medicine & Health / Health

 (HealthDay)—As temperatures fall during the winter months, the risk for heart attacks rises for people with heart conditions and those engaging in rigorous physical activity.